trolit/owom/README.md

 }
 ```

-`OwomMapper<T>` "protects" properties/keys names that are supposed to be inherited and performs reassignment from source data.
-Implementation of `IProductDto` forces to maintain appropriate shape of the mapper while at the same time opens possibility to expose that type to other sections of monorepo project.
-Other parts like `manufacturer` can be manually assigned:
+`OwomMapper<T>` "protects" properties/keys names that are supposed to be inherited and performs reassignment from source data on object instantiation.
+Contract implementation (`IProductDto`) forces to maintain appropriate shape of the mapper and opens possibility to expose that contract to other sections of monorepo (to keep everything synced).
+Other parts like `manufacturer` can be assigned manually:

 ```ts
 constructor(data: Product) {